• What is Copywriting?

 Start Your Copywriting Career(2)

-When you send them to your own, personal portfolio site, you control the interaction much more so than when you send them to a portfolio listing site.
+When you send prospective clients to your own, personal portfolio site, you control the interaction much more so than when you send them to a portfolio listing site.

-Should you go ahead and set up a listing on a site like CreativeHotlist or Behance?
+Should you go ahead and set up a listing on a site like Behance?
 Absolutely.
-But you also need to set up your own portfolio website and that URL is the one you need to be sending out to potential employers and including on your resume/selected credits resume.
+But you also need to set up your own portfolio website.
+And that URL is the one you need to be sending out to potential employers and including on your resume/selected credits resume.

 Your turn!
 Do you have a standalone portfolio site or a page on a portfolio listing site?
 Or both?
 Let us know in the comments below!

-Filed Under: Business Development, Pitching, Portfolio Tagged With: portfolio
+Filed Under: Portfolio Tagged With: job bidding, land work

 Interested in Copywriting?
 Get our Free Video Training!